Camera Workers, 1858-1950

 The old photograph parlours on Columbia Street, opposite the Colonial Hotel, have been thoroughly renovated. ...
 The proprietors are Messrs.
 Thompson and Bovill.
 Mr. Thompson is a young gentleman who has recently arrived from the east, where he was the proprietor of a large gallery. ...
 The firm have imported new instruments, backgrounds, and all the accessories necessary to make first class work.
 They are prepared to give anyone a perfect facsimile of himself or herself, from miniature up to life size, and to do so at eastern prices, a fact worthy of consideration.

-At the Chilliwack agricultural exhibition in the fall 1888, they displayed a collection of photographs.
+At the Chilliwack agricultural exhibition in September 1888, they were awarded a prize for the "best collection of photographs".

 • IDENTIFYING MARKS: print surface may be numbered (possibly two different series), captioned and marked "Thompson & Bovill Photographers, New Westminster, B.C."; "Thompson & Bovill New Westminster" printed at bottom front of mount (different fonts may be used).